ms-iot/content/en-US/Docs/InternetConnectionSharing.md

 When using one of the [Windows 10 IoT Core Release Image](https://developer.microsoft.com/en-us/windows/iot/downloads){:target="_blank"} ICS can also be configured using the devcie portal.

 ## Configuring ICS using the device portal
 Windows Device Portal (WDP) provides all settings needed to enable ICS.
 In WDP navigate to the **IoT Onboarding** tab to find these settings.
-The device needs at least one Wi-Fi adpater that supprots a software access point (SoftAP) configuration and one adapter that provides that Internet connation that will be shared.
+The device needs at least one Wi-Fi adpater that supports a software access point (SoftAP) configuration and one adapter that provides that Internet connection that will be shared.

 1. **Start** and **Stop** shared access
 2. **Adapter configuration** to select the network adapters used in the ICS setup.
 3. **SoftAP settings** to set the SSID and password that devcies will use to conenct to the SoftAP that is exposed by the Windows IoT Core device.
-4. **AllJoyn onboarding settings** can be enableld to use an AllJoyn application to connect the devcie to a Wi-Fi network. through this capability the devcie can be onboarded later to a Wi-Fi network if no other form of configuration is availabe.
+4. **AllJoyn onboarding settings** can be enabled to use an AllJoyn application to connect the device to a Wi-Fi network.
+Through this capability the device can be onboarded later to a Wi-Fi network if no other form of configuration is availabe.

 ![ICS Configuration]({{site.baseurl}}/Resources/images/InternetConnectionSharing/Portal_ICS_1.png)